 - Keep absorbent pads nearby when as you fuel up.
 If you spill, stop it immediately.

-- Before starting your engine, secure gas cap, open hatches, ventilate for five minutes, smell bilges for gas and check for leaks.
+- Before starting your engine, secure gas cap and open hatches.
+Make sure to ventilate for five minutes, smell bilges for gas and check for leaks.

 Maintaining an outboard or inboard engine can pose problems for water quality because of the materials involved - cleaners, oils, transmission fluid and antifreeze.

 - Keep your engine well tunes and routinely check for engine fuel leaks.

 - Avoid pumping any bilge water that has an oily sheen.
 Use absorbent pads that capture and digest oil and dispose of or recycle the material.

 - Do not use detergents and emulsifiers on fuel spills.
 It helps the oil settle into the bottom sediment.

 Decomposing fish waste in the water robs the water of oxygen, making it difficult for marine life and organisms to breathe.
 Below are some best practices for boaters.

 - Clean fish offshore where the fish are caught.
 Otherwise, clean fish at a designated fish cleaning station where fish waste can be properly disposed of or composted.

 - Practice catch-and-release or tag-and-release fishing, which does not kill the fish and produces no fish waste.